Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Access is free, but requires registration.
 More results can be gained with a paid account.

-TeleGeography provides different maps about the Internet.
+TeleGeography provides different maps of the Internet.
 They contain information about submarine cables, global traffic volume, latency, internet exchange points.
 The data for the Submarine Map and the Internet Exchange Map can also be found on GitHub in text format.

 The website lists all known speculation side channel attacks.
 Each attack contains information about the attacked buffer, the affected vendors, and working state.
 They are sorted into a hierarchy.
 Each attack is also linked to proof-of-concepts and the academic papers.